 From that, somthing emerged.
 Here is some of what I discovered.
 View the thinking

-The impact of my contribution can be quickly understood by looking at what I call the "Before & After".
-These are solo, short, single-screen, design exercises achieved in under 10 hours, incorporating the 4 key disciplines of UX; User Research, Interaction Design, Visual Design, and Prototyping.
+The impact of my contributions can be immediately understood by looking at what I call the "Before & After".
+These are short, single-screen, design exercises achieved in under 10 hours, incorporating the 4 key disciplines of the UX Diamond.
 The "Before" image is the state of a software experience as it was; The "After" is my output.

 I was tasked with presenting a refreshed first-time user experience, in-app upsell and facebook integration for the rebranding of Telenav's product, Scout.
 Studying current user flows and brand guidelines empowered my contributions to the interactive and visual language of the app.

 Working with the implementation team meant design iterations, reviews with stakeholders, and development cycles.
 This was a prolonged effort taking over a year to get into the hands of the user.
 Out of it came a solid mobile application released on iOS and Android, presenting the new face for Telenav.

 Workflow was intended as the next generation of Telenav's flagship enterprise product.
 The objective was to quickly get the new technology platform on multiple mobile devices and into the hands of the customer while facilitating in-the-field workflow management.
 View the work

 The goal was to introduce a new version of Telenav Track (a web-based asset management service) and migrate users to the new system.
 The starting point was to become familiar with the new hardware and reach out to existing customers to better comprehend the value of the data we could present.
 The resulting work grew out of the knowledge and insights gathered from those investigations.

 The investigation took considerable time.
 My contributions touched every aspect of the project, requiring me to wear multiple hats (researcher, designer, prototyper, advocate).
 After 12 months of development the product was released supporting a handful of certified tracking devices and a web-based administration tool.
 View the work